IamKAIF/AI_Virtual_Painter/README.md

 ### 1. Hand tracking:

-Opencv and Mediapipe libraries are utilized to track the hand movements in front of the camera.
+Opencv and Mediapipe libraries are utilized to track real-time hand movements in front of the camera.

 ![handtracking_shot](https://user-images.githubusercontent.com/104121811/232717398-828089c2-fb10-4df4-bf9b-478a9ce74b64.jpg)